-Under the U.S.\$2,500,000,000 certificate issuance programme described in this Base Prospectus (the "Programme"), El Sukuk Company Ltd. (in its capacity as issuer and, in its capacity as trustee, the "Trustee"), subject to compliance with all relevant laws, regulations and directives, may from time to time issue trust certificates (the "Certificates") in any currency agreed between the Trustee, the Obligor and the relevant Dealer(s) (each as defined below).
+Under the certificate issuance programme described in this Base Prospectus (the "Programme"), El Sukuk Company Ltd. (formerly ElB Sukuk Company Ltd.) (in its capacity as issuer and, in its capacity as trustee, the "Trustee"), subject to compliance with all relevant laws, regulations and directives, may from time to time issue trust certificates (the "Certificates") in any currency agreed between the Trustee and the relevant Dealer (as defined below).